rertzer/ft_cybersecurity_projects/snow_crash/level03/level03.md

 ```

 - The `level03` executable will run the command line `/usr/bin/env echo Exploit me` with `flag03` rights.
-- We notice that the `echo` command has a relative path whereas the `env` command is given with an absolut path.
+- We notice that the `echo` command has a relative path whereas the `env` command is given with an absolute path.
 The environement `PATH` variable will be used to find the `echo` command path, not the `env` command one.

 ## PATH way to the flag